5 Step Risk Management Process

 Step 3: Evaluate and Prioritize Every Risk

 Next, rank and prioritize each risk depending on its severity.
-This allows the risk management team to see and understand your organization’s total risk exposure.
-For example, risks that will lead to minor inconvenience should be a lower priority, while risks that can cause catastrophic losses should be at the top.
+This allows the risk management team to see and understand the organization’s total risk exposure.
+For example, risks that cause a minor inconvenience should be a lower priority, while risks that can result in catastrophic losses should be at the top.

 Step 4: Treat Your Risks

 Develop a risk treatment plan to eliminate or contain each risk as much as possible.
-Starting with the highest-priority risk, you and your team should work to solve the threat (or at least mitigate it) so the risk no longer threatens your organization.
+Starting with the highest-priority risk, work to solve the threat or at least mitigate it.
 A good starting point is to connect with the respective experts of each field to which the risk belongs.

 Your risk mitigation strategy should include the following:

-- Reduce the risk: take action to reduce the likelihood of an adverse event occurring.
+- Reduce or mitigate the risk: Take action to reduce the likelihood of an adverse event occurring.

-- Share the risk: take out insurance to cover the risk or contractually agree with other parties to share the potential recovery costs.
+- Share or transfer the risk: Take out insurance to cover the risk or contractually agree with other parties to share the potential recovery costs.

-Using your available resources efficiently is crucial here without derailing your daily operations.
+Using resources efficiently is crucial here without derailing daily operations.
 Luckily, once you start building a risk register of past projects, you can anticipate risks rather than take a reactive approach.

 Step 5: Monitor Your Risks

-Regularly monitor, track, and review your risk mitigation results to determine whether your initiatives are adequate or if you need to make any changes.
-Your team will have to start over with a new process if the implemented risk management strategy isn’t practical.
+Regularly monitor, track, and review risk mitigation results to determine whether your initiatives are adequate or if you need to make any changes.
+You will have to start over with a new process if the implemented risk management strategy isn’t practical.

-Avoid impulsive reactions and getting into “firefighting mode” to rectify problems.
+Avoid impulsive reactions and getting into “firefighting mode” to fix problems.
 Instead, a clear, calm perspective will make you better equipped to minimize the harm of project threats and capture opportunities.

 What Are the Methods and Processes of Risk Management?

-The risk management process is a series of steps to identify, analyze, and respond to possible risks that may arise over your organization’s life cycle, assuring your business remains on track and meets its objectives.
+The risk management process is a series of steps to identify, analyze, and respond to possible risks that may arise over the organization’s life cycle.
+The goal is to assure the business remains on track and meets its objectives.

-To help you manage your risk more effectively, here’s an overview of the different methods of effective risk management:
+Here’s an overview of the different methods of effective risk management.

 Risk Management Strategy